Why email is still business critical in the shipping industry

 Though many modern-day seafarers - as individuals - are migrating to messaging services like WhatsApp, email is still the primary communication platform for ships at sea, particularly for business.

-Email’s asynchronous nature, however, gives the receiver time to respond and, by being easier to ignore for longer periods of time, shows more respect for his or her time and any tasks at hand.
+Email’s asynchronous nature, however, gives the receiver time to respond and, by being easier to ignore for long periods of time, shows more respect for his or her time and any tasks at hand.
 This enables focused work while still being hooked up to the information flow.

 4. Provides permanent log